Background

 The D4D strategy

-EdHealth Australia’s Credentialled Diabetes Educators choose and customise D4D services/resources, from our suite of twelve, to maximise the capacity of their circle of support to actively involve the person in their diabetes care.
+EdHealth Australia’s Credentialled Diabetes Educators choose and customise D4D services/resources, from our suite of nine, to maximise the capacity of their circle of support to actively involve the person in their diabetes care.
 These services are layered around the individual, for a comprehensive approach to their support – known as the D4D solution.

 Services are individualised and suit people with: